 It won’t come as a surprise that you can freeze bacon.
 And it freezes pretty well.

 Remember that cooked bacon freezes better than raw one.
 So if you’re not in a hurry, it pays to cook the bacon first.
 That comes with the bonus of the bacon being ready to go right after thawing.

 Okay, so you’ve got your bacon ready.
 Now think about how you plan to use it.
 If it’s a big chunk, maybe it’s better to cut it into a few smaller ones.
 Or perhaps slicing or cubing the bacon would make sense, so it’s prepped for when you need it.
 This step is optional, but I find that if the food in the freezer is already prepped, I have a much easier time choosing it instead of what’s available in the fridge.

-When it comes to defrosting, the fridge is the ideal choice, but there are also other ways to do that in less time.
+When it comes to defrosting, the fridge is the best choice.

 How Long Does Bacon Last